Xenthys/ShareXen/README.md

 # ShareXen

 ShareXen is an API, which is really just another ShareX custom uploader PHP script, but done right.
-It requires at least PHP 7.0 to run, along with the cURL extension if you plan to use Discord webhooks to log requests.
-No database is required.
+It requires at least PHP 7.0 to run, and no database is required.

 This API returns strict JSON results.
 You can easily parse its answers within your own scripts.

-If you have any problem setting this up, you can ask for help on [ShareX's Discord server](https://discordapp.com/invite/sharex) directly.
+If you have any problem setting this up, you can ask `Xenthys#0001` on the [ShareX Discord server](https://discord.com/invite/sharex) directly.

 ## Features